Sacred Medicine Sanctuary carries a wide range

 Cinnamon is often used as a bactericide or for lowering blood sugar.
 It is also antifungal and antimicrobial.
 It is irritating and should not be used on skin; however, it can be used to purify air and reduce risks from airborne pathogens.
 It can also be used as a flavoring or to relieve abdominal bloating and flatulence.
 It combines exceptionally well with orange essential oil.

-Contents: steam distilled essential oil of organic Cinnamomum burmannii bark.
+Contents: Steam distilled of certified organic Cinnamomum zeylanicum bark.

 Clary Sage Essential Oil, organic, 5 ml.